We had two problems on Barefoot Gal:

 Equally important for our lifestyle, I found, was having it dust-proof and shock-proof.
 The marine environment is just dirtier than living in a house and drops can happen.

 After reading a lot of reviews and discovering that some “waterproof” speakers hadn’t been so waterproof in real life, I settled on the Photive HYDRA.
 We’ve been using it for 5 months and are really happy with it both for music and for videos on the laptop.
+UPDATE: It’s now been about 16 months and still going strong!

 It’s got great sound for a small speaker that we can put anywhere (6″ x 2″ x 3″).
 It’s battery powered so it’s not super-powerful but it’s more than adequate for background music in the cockpit or cranking up while I’m cleaning.
 But no, you’re not going to blast your music across the anchorage.